ekmolloy/stamps-tutorial/tutorial.md

 shows the vast majority of reads are unclassified (545 reads).
 Classified reads are largely Fastidiosipila sanguinis (213 reads) and Anaerovorax odorimutans (144 reads).

-*Before moving on, repeat this portion of the tutorial using a lower alignment/placement threshold (e.g., 0.50) and compare the number of reads classification at the species level.*
+*Before moving on, repeat this portion of the tutorial using a lower alignment/placement threshold (e.g., 0.50) and compare the number of reads classified at the species level.*

 **FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.**

 Part II: Phylogenetic Placement using SEPP
 ------------------------------------------
 Now let's take a closer look at our data using phylogenetic placement.

-It is also important to note that the reference package has changed from Clostridia (class) to Ruminococcaceae (family).
-A smaller reference package was made on Ruminococcaceae (
+Based on the TIPP classification using an alignment and placement support threshold of 0.50, five sequences were extracted from the Ruminococcaceae family.
++ GEQJ1S112HF5CU
++ GEQJ1S110GHR11
++ GEQJ1S110GEAZV
++ GEQJ1S112HNELY
++ GBEHU2E07D5RLY

+Let's use SEPP to place these five query sequences into the RDP Bacteria reference package (55 sequences) for visualization.
 Change into the sepp directory
 ```
 cd ../sepp
 ```